About this site

 https://dbohdan.com/internet-communities

-I can not quite endorse Derek Sivers’s approach.
+I cannot quite endorse Derek Sivers’s approach.
 I think regular words are preferable to single letters or initialisms.
 Words are easier to remember.
 Words are also easier to type on a mobile device with autocomplete.
 Typos are more obvious in common words.
 With words instead of single letters typos are less likely to take you to an existing but wrong page.

 For almost a decade the site used lightly customized Bootstrap 3: at first plain, then with the theme Sandstone from Bootswatch.
 Now the site uses its own stylesheet that partially imitates the look it had with Bootstrap.
 The site’s current palette was built around a tweaked subset of colors from Sandstone.